ekiefl/pooltool/README.md

 If you want to ask questions, get help, or contribute to the codebase, please join the Discord and introduce yourself.

-If the Discord link is expired, please make an issue in this repo.
+(If the Discord link is expired, please make an issue in this repo).

 # Contributing